learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 ### Saying hello

-Let's write a function to say hello to Isabel &mdash; be sure to follow along!
+Let's write a function to say hello to Isabel — be sure to follow along!

 ```js
 function sayHelloToIsabel() {